Anti-money laundering

 Anti-money laundering risks in the accountancy sector

-• the Accountancy AML supervisors group risk outlook (PDF), which identifies the circumstances where there might be a high risk of money laundering or terrorist financing in the accountancy sector and sets out the key risks and red-flag indicators to look out for based on emerging threats and trends.
+This identifies the circumstances where there might be a high risk of money laundering or terrorist financing in the accountancy sector and sets out the key risks and red-flag indicators to look out for based on emerging threats and trends.

 Suspicious Activity Reporting

-A SAR alerts law enforcement that certain client activity/transactions are in some way suspicious and might indicate money laundering or terrorist financing activity.
+A Suspicious Activity Report (SAR) alerts law enforcement that certain client activity or transactions are in some way suspicious and might indicate money laundering or terrorist financing activity.
 It provides valuable information on potential criminality and protects you, your organisation and UK financial institutions from the risk of laundering the proceeds of crime.
-Failure to submit a SAR once you have reasonable grounds to do so is a criminal offence.
+It's not unusual to receive no further contact after submitting a SAR.
+This should not discourage you from submitting any future reports where necessary.

-The easiest and quickest way to submit a SAR is using the SAR online service.
 Before you submit a SAR, we strongly encourage you to read the guidance documents available on the NCA website.
 These include but are not limited to:

-• Submitting a suspicious activity report (SAR) within the regulated sector
+- Submitting a suspicious activity report (SAR) within the regulated sector

-• Guidance on submitting better quality SARs
+- Guidance on submitting better quality SARs.

 For more information on what must be reported, when and how a report should be made and consent please refer to AMLGAS.